plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.5 Individual Initiative

-As a Partner of the Organisation, in some cases you are authorized to act beyond the authority of your Roles, or break the rules of this Constitution.
+As a Associé of the Organisation, in some cases you are authorized to act beyond the authority of your Roles, or break the rules of this Constitution.
 By acting under this extended authority you are taking ***“Individual Initiative”***, and you are bound by the following rules:

 #### 2.5.1 Allowed Situations